studyingChristianity/symbols/*journal.md

 * They are switching their consumables.
 * They are becoming do-gooders.

-Non-ナルシ族 keeps working on getting/staying healthy.
+Non-ナルシ族 (= Legal系) keeps working on getting/staying healthy.

 ---

 Palpitations = n. 動機

 Urinary incontinence = n. the involuntary leakage of urine

 # Fri, 11/7/1015